jesperancinha/project-signer/je-all-runtime/Readme.md

 - pm2
 - tsc

+This is only the base image for all sub-jdk images. ([under construcrtion](https://github.com/jesperancinha/project-signer/blob/master/project-signer-templates/UnderConstruction.md))

-This image is meant to be used as a fast approach to use a multi runtime environment.
+This image is meant to be used as a fast approach to use in a multi runtime environment.

 ## Starting point